foreverfl/vscode/docs/datascience/jupyter-notebooks.md

 To add a new cell below the currently selected cell, use the plus icon in the main toolbar or a cell's hover toolbar.

-When a code cell is in command mode, use the `kbstyle(A)` key to add a cell above and the `kbstyle(B)` key to add a cell below the selected cell.
+When a code cell is in command mode, use the `A` key to add a cell above and the `B` key to add a cell below the selected cell.

 ### Select a code cell

 You can change a selected code cell using the mouse or the up/down arrow keys on the keyboard.
-When a code cell is in command mode, you can also use the `kbstyle(J)` key (down) and `kbstyle(K)` key (up).
+When a code cell is in command mode, you can also use the `J` key (down) and `K` key (up).

 ### Select multiple code cells

 To select multiple cells, start with one cell in selected mode.
 A filled background indicates selected cells.
-To select consecutive cells, hold down the `kbstyle(Shift)` key and click the last cell you want to select.
-To select any group of cells, hold down the `kbstyle(Ctrl)` key and click the cells you'd like to add to your selection.
+To select consecutive cells, hold down the `Shift` key and click the last cell you want to select.
+To select any group of cells, hold down the `Ctrl` key and click the cells you'd like to add to your selection.

 ![Multiselected cells](images/jupyter/multiselect.png)